Wales and Northern Ireland

 Like all exam boards, we can only offer qualifications that comply with government policy and regulations.
 Recent government changes mean that policies and regulations are no longer aligned in England, Wales and Northern Ireland – so we now can't always offer the same qualifications in all three countries.

-It was a difficult decision to make: we'd like all our qualifications to be available to everybody.
-But we had to consider the practicalities of running significantly different versions of the same qualification – including the extra administration needed, and the challenge of trying to set the same standard across different countries.
+When making these decisions we had to consider the practicalities of running significantly different versions of the same qualification – including the extra administration needed, and the challenge of trying to set the same standard across different countries.

 Availability of our GCSEs